International Flavors & Fragrances (IFF) Q1 2017 Results - Earnings Call Transcript

 Jonathan Feeney - Consumer Edge Research LLC

 Good morning.
 Thanks very much.
-Andreas, I want to talk about could you give us a rough sense, your split of business between – across the company, between the large global companies and smaller regional companies?
-I know you talked, gave us a little detail about the trends there, but what is that – how big have smaller regional companies, however, you want to customers define that become within your mix?
+Andreas, I want to talk about, could you give us a rough sense, your split of business between – across the company – between the large global companies and smaller regional companies?
+I know you talked, gave us a little detail about the trends there, but what is that – how big have smaller regional companies, however you want to customers define that, become within your mix?

-It is – I mean, I know the trends are better, I mean, is the cost-to-serve those customers, because of increased complexity a little bit higher than your larger customers at least on a marginal basis?
+It is – I mean, I know the trends are better, is the cost-to-serve those customers, because of increased complexity, a little bit higher than your larger customers, at least on a marginal basis?
 And is that maybe part of what we saw this quarter, or is there anything to that?
 I'd just like to understand it.

 Andreas Fibig - International Flavors & Fragrances, Inc.

 Well, it's a good point.
 So, for us, our exposure, big two, the smaller one is roundabout 50/50.
-What we see is or what you have to do if you serve the smaller customers is that you need to differentiate its service model, which creates, let's say, actually a better approach for these customers which is more agile, faster, more nimble, and has certainly also on our side probably lesser exposure to costs because the good thing is many of these customers are making faster decisions and you basically get the business earlier and faster than with the bigger ones.
+What we see is, or what you have to do if you serve the smaller customers is that you need a differentiated service model, which creates, let's say, actually a better approach for these customers which is more agile, faster, more nimble, and has certainly, also on our side, probably lesser exposure to cost, because the good thing is, many of these customers are making faster decisions, and you basically get the business earlier and faster than with the bigger ones.

-And usually, you don't have the core list exposure where you have to say, bigger rebates to get on this list, for example.
-And that's the reason why on the Flavors side here, in the U.S., we are having kind of a standalone facility now serving these customers.
+And usually, you don't have a core list exposure where you have to say, bigger rebates to get on this list, for example.
+And that's the reason why, on the Flavors side here, in the U.S., we are having kind of a standalone facility now serving these customers.

-And that's basically everything, the whole operation between Ottens and David Michael with some of our smaller business together to make sure that we take into consideration a really differentiated service model here.
+And that's basically everything, the whole operation between Ottens and David Michael, with some of our smaller business together to make sure that we take into consideration a really differentiated service model here.
 That's the only way that you can become successful in this market segment.

 Richard A. O’Leary - International Flavors & Fragrances, Inc.